zdz0123/HTML_CSS/README.md

 # HTML_CSS
-Some basic html design based on codecademy study or by myself.
+Some basic html design based on course study or by myself.